Alphorn: Construction and qualities

+Alphorn (F#) in 3 parts + mouthpiece, about 1.2 m.

 The alphorn is carved from solid softwood, usually pine or spruce.
 Traditionally, the alphorn maker would find a tree growing on a slope and bent at the base providing the curved shape for the bell.
 The long trunk would be cut in half longways, the bore hollowed out, then glued and bound back together with outer layers of stripped bark.
 Modern instruments are made in several sections for more convenient handling and transport, each turned and bored from solid blocks of spruce.
 An integrated cup-shaped mouthpiece was traditionally carved into the narrow end, while modern instruments have a separate removable mouthpiece carved from hard wood.

-An alphorn made at Rigi-Kulm, Schwyz, and now in the Victoria and Albert Museum, measures 8 ft in length and has a straight tube.
-The Swiss alphorn varies in shape according to the locality, being curved near the bell in the Bernese Oberland.
+An alphorn in C measures 8 ft in length and has a straight tube ending in a curved bell.
+An alphorn in F measures 12 ft in length and typically weighs 3 to 4 kg.
+When playing, most of the weight is borne by a small stand under the bell.

 The alphorn is a simple tube with no lateral openings or means of adjusting the pitch, so only the notes of the natural harmonic series are available.
-As with other natural labrosones, some of the notes do not correspond to the Western equal tempered chromatic scale, particularly the 7th and 11th partials.
+As with other natural labrosones, some of the notes do not correspond to the Western equal tempered chromatic scale, particularly the 7th and 11th partials, but also the 13th and 14th ones, which are however seldom used, as these and higher notes are difficult to play.